Web-Projects-Course/javascript-in-class-exercise/README.md

 Lets create our first variable.

-* Write the following in the console. `var x = 3;` This creates the variable x and assigns it the value 3.
+* Write the following in the console. `var x = 3;` Hit return.
+This creates the variable x and assigns it the value 3.
 * Enter `x` and hit return.
 You should see its value print out.
 * Create another variable `y`.
 Assign it the value of `x`.
-* Check y's value.
+* Check `y`'s value.
 * Assign the variable `x` the value 5.
 * What is the value of `x` and `y` now?
 Why?
 * Create a variable `foo` assign it the string "Hello world ".